QuentinRa/blog.quentinra.dev/programming-languages/others/encoding/index.md

 <div class="row row-cols-md-2"><div>

 Encoding 🖼️️ is a way of presenting data.
-Unlike encryption 🔒, anyone that can identify the algorithm used can decode the message.
+Unlike encryption 🔒, anyone who can identify the algorithm used can decode the message.

-A radix or a base is a number of unique digits that we can use to encode a message.
+A radix, or base, is a set of unique characters that we can use to encode a message.
 The most well-known ones are

 * binary <small>(radix 2, $[0-1]$)</small>
 * octal <small>(radix 8, $[0-7]$)</small>